Sentencing Guidelines (Pre-Sentence Reports) Bill: Amendment 3

 Voting Aye meant

-Support giving the Justice Secretary a veto and redrafting power over Sentencing Council guidelines on pre-sentence reports, increasing ministerial control over the guidelines process
+Support giving the Justice Secretary a veto over Sentencing Council guidelines on pre-sentence reports, to ensure democratic oversight of a body that has shown poor judgment on equality before the law.

 Voting No meant